Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Introduction

-We present a characterisation of those GSO sentences $\Phi$ that are over finite structures equivalent to a Datalog program.
+Next, we use the connection between GSO and CSPs to present a characterisation of those GSO sentences $\Phi$ that are over finite structures equivalent to a Datalog program (Section~\ref{sect:main}).
 Our characterisation involves a variant of the existential pebble game from finite model theory, which we call the \emph{$(\ell,k)$-game}.
-This game is defined for a homomorphism-closed class ${\mathcal C}$ of finite $\tau$-structures, and it is played by the two players Spoiler and Duplicator on a finite $\tau$-structure $\bA$ as follows. \begin{itemize} \item Duplicator picks a countable $\tau$-structure $\bB$ such that $\Csp(\bB) \cap {\mathcal C} = \emptyset$. \item The game then continues as the existential $(\ell,k)$ pebble game played by Spoiler and Duplicator on $(\bA,\bB)$. \end{itemize} In Section~\ref{sect:main} we show that a GSO sentence $\Phi$ is equivalent to a Datalog program of width $(\ell,k)$ if and only if \begin{itemize} \item $\llbracket \Phi \rrbracket$ is closed under homomorphisms, and \item Spoiler wins the existential $(\ell,k)$-game for $\llbracket \Phi \rrbracket$ on $\bA$ if and only if $\bA \models \Phi$. \end{itemize} We also show that for every GSO sentence $\Phi$ whose class of finite models ${\mathcal C}$ is closed under homomorphisms and for all $\ell,k \in {\mathbb N}$ there exists a canonical Datalog program $\Pi$ of width $(\ell,k)$ for $\mathcal C$ (Theorem~\ref{thm:main}).
-To prove these results, we first show that every class of finite structures in GSO whose complement is closed under homomorphisms is a finite union of CSPs that can also be expressed in GSO (Lemma~\ref{lem:decomp}; an analogous statement holds for MSO).
-Moreover, every CSP in GSO is the CSP of a countable $\omega$-categorical structure (Corollary~\ref{cor:omega-cat}).
-We present an example of such a CSP which is even expressible in MSO and coNP-complete, and hence not the CSP of a reduct of a finitely bounded homogeneous structure, unless NP=coNP (Proposition~\ref{prop:couterexpl}).
-Note that our results imply that every class of finite structures that can be expressed both in in GSO and in Datalog is a finite intersection of the complements of CSPs for $\omega$-categorical structures.
-In general, it is not true that a Datalog program describes a finite intersection of complements of CSPs (we present a counterexample in Example~\ref{expl:datalog-completement}).
+This game is defined for a homomorphism-closed class ${\mathcal C}$ of finite $\tau$-structures, and it is played by the two players Spoiler and Duplicator on a finite $\tau$-structure $\bA$ as follows. \begin{itemize} \item Duplicator picks a countable $\tau$-structure $\bB$ such that $\Csp(\bB) \cap {\mathcal C} = \emptyset$. \item The game then continues as the existential $(\ell,k)$-pebble game played by Spoiler and Duplicator on $(\bA,\bB)$, as described above. \end{itemize} We use results from~\cite{BodDalJournal} to show that a GSO sentence $\Phi$ is over finite structures equivalent to a Datalog program of width $(\ell,k)$ if and only if \begin{itemize} \item $\llbracket \Phi \rrbracket$ is closed under homomorphisms, and \item Spoiler wins the existential $(\ell,k)$-game for $\llbracket \Phi \rrbracket$ on $\bA$ if and only if $\bA \models \Phi$. \end{itemize} We also show that for every class of finite models ${\mathcal C}$ which is closed under homomorphisms and expressible in GSO, and for all $\ell,k \in {\mathbb N}$, there exists a canonical Datalog program $\Pi$ of width $(\ell,k)$ for $\mathcal C$ (Theorem~\ref{thm:main}).

+Our next series of results concern the most expressive syntactically defined formalism known from the literature that is contained in both Datalog and MSO, namely \emph{nested monadically defined queries}~\cite{RK2013}, as well as the most expressive syntactically defined formalism known from the literature that is contained in both Datalog and GSO, namely \emph{nested guarded queries}~\cite{BourhisKroetzschRudolph}.